Proposed Guidelines

 for the Revival of the Ordained Female Diaconate in the Orthodox Church Today

-A New Collaborative Draft of the “Proposed Guidelines”
+A Revised Collaborative Draft of the “Proposed Guidelines”

 The “Proposed Guidelines for the Revival of the Ordained Female Diaconate in the Orthodox Church Today” were created by the St. Phoebe Center to generate discussion within the Orthodox Christian community, to expand our imagination of what this ancient order might look like today, and to move forward together to ordain deaconesses once again.
 The document was first published in 2023, during our tenth anniversary symposium “Deaconesses for the Orthodox Church Today” held at Hellenic College Holy Cross in November 2023.